-There are many factors that contribute to your vehicle’s accurate value, including its history, odometer reading and condition.
-When you calculate your vehicle value, make sure you use the tool that considers what comparable vehicles have actually sold for, and adjusts this number to consider the vehicle’s specific history, which may include damage history and registration information.
+There are many factors that contribute to your vehicle’s value, including its history, odometer reading and condition.
+When you’re considering the value of your vehicle, make sure you learn what similar vehicles in your area have actually sold for.
+You can use the average as a baseline for how much to value your vehicle at.

 Has anyone smoked in the car?
 Has it been used as a taxi or previous daily rental?
 Has it ever been in an accident?
 Does it come with winter tires?
 Ask yourself about extra features or history that can impact its value.

 What information do I need to sell my used vehicle?

 Depending on where you live and whether you’re selling your used car privately or trading it in to a dealer, there are different pieces of information you’ll want to arm yourself with to negotiate your used car sale.
 Hang on to your vehicle’s service records so you can show potential buyers how well the car’s been cared for, and make sure you buy a vehicle history report (VHR) to be transparent about the vehicle’s history.
 A VHR can alert you to accident history, registration history, unfixed safety recalls, lien status and more, showing the buyer that you have nothing to hide.
 And even if your vehicle does have accident history, studies show that 61% of used car buyers are open to a car that’s been in an accident, and being upfront and honest with this information and proving that any repairs have been done properly will go a long way in building trust with your customer.
 (Source: Into the Minds of Consumers).

 How do I sell a used car in my province?